marshwally/GW2-DecoRBT/README.md

 For demonstration, refer to: `https://youtube.com/shorts/j0plucAdZ1w?si=HBVfZ2hBtxycaYuV`

-## Get it Yourself
+## Download
 You have two options to choose from:
 1. Head on over to the `source` folder to grab the bare python script (first release only).
-2. Head to the `releases` section (on the right-hand side) to grab the executable progam.
+2. Head to the `releases` section (on the right-hand side) to grab one of the executable versions.